billodiallo/PawdLocker/README.md

 Cyprian Munene, any other contributor after the completion of the work can be viewed at this GitHub repository

 Copyright
-All Rights Reserved by @MercurialMune Other GitHub can however fork or clone this repository provided the necessary credit is given to the original author
+All Rights Reserved by @Billodiallo Other GitHub can however fork or clone this repository provided the necessary credit is given to the original author

 License
 This project is licensed under the MIT License.
 Moringa School moreover retains certain rights to elements in the code of this program.